 H. G. Wells, the nineteenth-century author, predicted that "statistical thinking will one day be as necessary for effective citizenship as the ability to read and write" (as cited by Campbell, 1974).
-We strongly believe that this prediction has come true.
-Although you may not plan to become a researcher, working in any field of business (and in many areas of life in general) will force you to confront issues that can be addressed only with the aid of scientific research.
+We strongly believe this prediction has come true.
+Although you may not plan to become a researcher, obtaining and using an advanced degree in any field of the social sciences (and in many areas of life in general) will force you to confront issues that can be addressed only with the aid of scientific research.
 Consider the following example issues:

-- What effect does offering on-site child care have on employee attendance and attitudes toward their employer? - What are the best ways to prevent employee theft? - Are employer-sponsored treatment programs for drug and alcohol abuse effective? - Will a specific test accurately predict how well a person will do on a job? - What is the best way to present new information to a large group of people?
+- What effect does child care have on child development? - What are the best ways to prevent drug abuse? - Are treatment programs for drug and alcohol abuse effective? - Will a specific test accurately predict how well a person will do on a job? - Will this new drug cure multiple sclerosis? - What is the best way to present new information to a large group of people?

 These are clear and direct questions that anyone could ask.
-Will you recommend that your company invest in an employee on-site day care?
-If you do, how will you evaluate its value?
-Will this promote trust in the employer and feelings of safety?
-As an employer, what should you do to discourage your employees from using illegal drugs?
+Will you send your children to day care?
+If you do, what will you look for in the program?
+As a parent, what should you do to discourage your children from using illegal drugs?
 If you have a management position, should you use personality tests to predict who will be a good employee?
-These are the types of questions you will face when you start to apply your methodological training to the real world.
+These are the types of questions you will face when you start to apply your social sciences training to the real world.
 Knowledge of the scientific method can be invaluable where the rubber meets the road.

 Take, for example, the classic legal case of Daubert v.
 Merrell Dow Pharmaceuticals, Inc. (1993).
 In this case, the Supreme Court ruled that judges, not jury members, must determine the merits and scientific validity of testimony given by expert witnesses.
-In response to the court's decision, the Federal Judicial Center (1994) developed the book "Reference Manual on Scientific Evidence" to help judges and lawyers understand the principles of research methods and statistics.
-As the authors of the book noted, "no longer can judges ... rely on their common sense and experience in evaluating the testimony of many experts...
+In response to the court's decision, the Federal Judicial Center developed the book Reference Manual on Scientific Evidence (1994) to help judges and lawyers understand the principles of research methods and statistics.
+As the authors of the book noted, "no longer can judges . . . rely on their common sense and experience in evaluating the testimony of many experts. . . .
 The challenge the justice system faces is to adapt its process to enable the participants to deal with this kind of evidence fairly and efficiently and to render informed decisions" (p.
 1).
 As H. G. Wells predicted, the knowledge of the scientific method is now a vital part of our government and judicial system and therefore our everyday lives.